Search

 Hash Ring with DB5 added

-Whereas before almost all data needed to be redistributed, with consistent hashing, we're only moving about 30% of the events that were on DB1, or roughly 15% of all our events.
+Whereas before almost all data needed to be redistributed, with consistent hashing, we're only moving about 60% of the events that were on DB1 (the 75-90 range, which is 15 out of DB1's 25-unit span), or roughly 15% of all our events.

 Hash Ring with DB2 removed